-- 1. The beneficiary must meet the functional needs assessment criteria 1 through 5 listed above. - 2.
-The beneficiary's typical environment (home) must support the use of manual wheelchairs. - a) The beneficiary's environment must support the use of this type of mobility equipment; - b) Factors such as temperature, physical layout, surfaces, and obstacles must be considered, as these may render mobility equipment unusable in the beneficiary's home; and - 3.
-The beneficiary must have sufficient upper extremity function to propel a manual wheelchair in the home through the course of the performance of MRADL during a typical day.
-The manual wheelchair must be optimally configured (seating options, wheelbase, device weight and other appropriate accessories) for this determination. - a) Limitations of strength, endurance, range of motion, coordination and absence or deformity in one or both upper extremities are relevant. - b) An individual with sufficient upper extremity function may qualify for a manual wheelchair.
-The appropriate type of manual wheelchair, i.e., light weight, heavy duty, etc. must be determined based on the beneficiary's physical characteristics and anticipated intensity of use. - c) The beneficiary's home must provide adequate access, maneuvering space and surfaces for the operation of a manual wheelchair. - d) The beneficiary's ability to safely use a manual wheelchair must be assessed. - 4.
-The beneficiary's condition is such that the requirement for a wheelchair is long term (at least three months).
-The purchase of a wheelchair is considered not medically necessary if the underlying condition is reversible and the length of need is less than three months (e.g., following lower extremity surgery which limits ambulation); and wheelchair must be requested Α standard unless documentation supports the need for any variation from the standard wheelchair.
+- The beneficiary must meet the functional needs assessment criteria 1 through 5 listed above. - The beneficiary's typical environment (any setting in which normal life activities take place) must support the use of manual wheelchairs: - The beneficiary's environment must support the use of this type of mobility equipment. - Factors such as temperature, physical layout, surfaces and obstacles must be considered, as these may render mobility equipment unusable in the beneficiary's environment. - The beneficiary must have sufficient upper extremity function to propel a manual wheelchair in any setting in which normal life activities take place through the course of the performance of MRADL during a typical day.
+The manual wheelchair must be optimally configured (seating options, wheelbase, device weight and other appropriate accessories) for this determination: - Limitations of strength, endurance, range of motion, coordination and absence or deformity in one or both upper extremities is relevant. - An individual with sufficient upper extremity function may qualify for a manual wheelchair.
+The appropriate type of manual wheelchair, (light weight, heavy duty, etc.) must be determined based on the beneficiary's physical characteristics and anticipated intensity of use.

+- The beneficiary's home (defined as any setting in which normal life activities take place) must provide adequate access, maneuvering space and surfaces for the operation of a manual wheelchair. - The beneficiary's ability to safely use a manual wheelchair must be assessed. - The beneficiary's condition is such that the requirement for a wheelchair is long term (at least three months).
+The purchase of a wheelchair is considered not medically necessary if the underlying condition is reversible and the length of need is less than three months (e.g., following lower extremity surgery which limits ambulation). - Use of a wheelchair will significantly improve the beneficiary's ability to participate in MRADLs and the beneficiary will use it on a regular basis in the home (defined as any setting in which normal life activities take place).

+A standard wheelchair must be requested unless documentation supports the need for any variation from the standard wheelchair.
 An example of this variation is an obese beneficiary who requires the wide heavy-duty wheelchair.
-Medicaid reimburses DME providers for extra heavy duty wheelchairs accommodate wheelchairs.
-These weight capacities up to 600 lbs. and greater.
-Medicaid will require weight, width, and depth specification for these items.
-(This information must be listed on the Medicaid Certificate of Medical Necessity.)
+Medicaid reimburses DME providers for extra heavy-duty wheelchairs.
+These wheelchairs accommodate weight capacities up to 600 lbs. and greater.
+Medicaid will require weight, width and depth specification for these items (this information must be listed on the MCMN).
 The DME provider must ensure that the wheelchair is adequate to meet the beneficiary's need.
 For instance, providers must obtain measurements of obese beneficiaries to ascertain body width for issuance of a properly fitted wheelchair.